IBM/torc_py/README.md

 ### 2.2.
 Testing

 We use the file `examples\ex00_masterworker.py` to demonstrate the execution of the tasking library using multiple processes and threads.
-The task function receives as input a number `x`, sleeps for one second and then computes and returns as result the square `x*x`.
-The main task spawns `ntasks` (four) tasks that are distributed cyclically, by default, to the available workers and then calls `wait`, waiting for their completion.
+The task function receives as input a number `x`, sleeps for one second and then computes and returns as result the square value `x*x`.
+The main task spawns `ntasks` (= four) tasks that are distributed cyclically, by default, to the available workers and then calls `wait`, waiting for their completion.
 Finally, it prints the task results and reports the elapsed time.

 The MPI processes start with the execution of `__main__` and call `torc.start(main)`, which initializes the tasking library and then executes the primary application task (with task function `main()`) on the process with rank 0.